ephraimpei/pomodoro-to-do-app/readme.md

 - I spent some time getting multiple session support working correctly.
 This was a time trade-off since I knew this wasn't a requirement, but I decided to spend time implementing it because I believe proper session management is very important.
 It's better for users to be able to log in with multiple sessions rather than just one.
 Number of sessions per user is limited to 5.

+- To notify the user after a pomodoro or break timer is up, I display a flash message and play a "ding" sound.
+I thought playing the "ding" sound was good enough since it is very hard to miss, but I also decided to display a flash message because it was very easy to implement since it is the same function I use for all of my notifications and it will notify users who are deaf or hard of hearing.
+I realize the flash notification positioning can be improved depending what the user is being notified of.
+Right now it's positioned a certain % from the top and left of the viewport.
+I added this to the future improvements section.

 ### Technical trade-off decisions

 - I chose to use MongoDB over an RDB because I initially didn't think I'd be doing anything complicated with the data (proved to be slightly wrong here... see next bullet).
 MongoDB and NoSQL in general are great for simplified data sets whereas SQL databases are good if there are complicated data requirements for reporting, analytics, etc.  Also, almost all of my planned calculations for pomodoros (number of complete/incomplete/total, pomodoros until long break) all are done in the front end since they were so simple.